pratikjadhav6632/Netflix-clone/README.md

 <h1>Netflix Clone</h1>
 <h1> Introduction</h1>
 Welcome to my Netflix clone website!
 This project is a front-end clone of the popular streaming service website, Netflix.com.
-It is built using HTML and CSS and is hosted on GitHub.
+It is built using HTML and CSS and is hosted on GitHub  ( Only for Desktops).

 <h1> Demo</h1>
 <a href="https://devloperpratikjadhav.github.io/Netflix-clone/">Click here</a>